Endogen/lamden-python-dev/README.md

 The `processor` is the public address (verifying key) of the node, `sender` is our own public address and `nonce` is the transaction counter for our address.

-#### Stamps (fee)
+#### Stamps (fees)

-We will also need to define how much [stamps](https://contracting.lamden.io/concepts/stamps) we want to use (which is basically a way to determine the maximum fee that we are willing to pay for sending a transaction - similar to gas on Ethereum).
+We will also need to define how many [stamps](https://contracting.lamden.io/concepts/stamps) we want to use (which is basically a way to determine the maximum fee that we are willing to pay for sending a transaction - similar to gas on Ethereum).
 Transactions only use the stamps they need to process the given request.
 If you define a higher amount than needed then you won't automatically be charged that amount.
-A generally good value for `stamps` is `100`.
+Generally, a good value for `stamps` is `100`.

 Stamps are converted to TAU (the native coin on the Lamden blockchain) automatically based on how much computing power is needed to process a given transaction.